austinginn/node-pp7/docs/readme/readme.md

 # Node-PP7

 Node-PP7 is a node.js wrapper of the ProPresenter API.
-If you are looking for the client side version go [here](https://github.com/austinginn)
+If you are looking for the client side version go [here](https://github.com/austinginn).
+The full documentation can be found [here](https://austinginn.github.io/node-pp7/).

 ## Installation